-The purpose of this report is to set out proposals for the 2022/23 budget for Recreation, Heritage and Rural Affairs services within the Culture, Communities and Business Services (CCBS) Department in accordance with the Council's Medium Term Financial Strategy (MTFS) approved by the County Council in November 2021.
+The purpose of this report is to set out proposals for the 2022/23 budget for the Council's Corporate Health and Safety service in accordance with the Council's Medium Term Financial Strategy (MTFS) approved by the County Council in November 2021.
+The Corporate Health and Safety service is managed by the Culture, Communities and Business Services (CCBS) Department and falls under the remit of the Executive Member for Performance, Human Resources and Partnerships.